Analytical Methods in Physics: Differential Geometry of Curved Spaces

 At this point, we see that if the geometry enjoys a symmetry along the entire curve whose tangent vector is $\vec{\xi}$, then it must retain its form $g_{ij}(\vec{x}) \dd x^i \dd x^j = g_{ij}(\vec{x}') \dd x'^i \dd x'^j$ and therefore,\footnote{We reiterate, by the same {\it form}, we mean $g_{ij}(\vec{x})$ and $g_{ij}(\vec{x}')$ are the same functions if we treat $\vec{x}$ and $\vec{x}'$ as dummy variables.
-For example, $g_{33}(r,\theta) = (r\sin\theta)^2$ and $g_{33}(r',\theta') = (r'\sin\theta')^2$ in the $2$-sphere metric.}
+For example, $g_{33}(r,\theta) = (r\sin\theta)^2$ and $g_{3'3'}(r',\theta') = (r'\sin\theta')^2$ in the $2$-sphere metric.}

-\footnote{$\delta_\xi g_{ij}$ is known as the Lie derivative of the metric along $\xi$, and is commonly denoted as $(\pounds_\xi g)_{ij}$.
-A vector $\xi$ that satisfies $\delta_\xi g_{ij} = 0$ is called a Killing vector.}Conversely, if $\delta_\xi g_{ij} = 0$ everywhere in space, then starting from some point $\vec{x}$, we can make incremental displacements along the curve whose tangent vector is $\vec{\xi}$, and therefore find that the metric retain its form along its entirety.
-In other words: \begin{quotation} A geometry enjoys an isometry along $\vec{\xi}$ if and only if $\vec{\xi}$ is a Killing vector satisfying eq. \eqref{DifferentialGeometry_KillingEqn_v1} everywhere in space. \end{quotation} \begin{myP} \qquad Can you justify the statement: ``If the metric $g_{ij}$ is independent of one of the coordinates, say $x^k$, then $\partial_k$ is a Killing vector of the geometry"? \end{myP} {\bf Orthonormal frame} \qquad So far, we have been writing tensors in the coordinate basis -- the basis vectors of our tensors are formed out of tensor products of $\{ \dd x^i \}$ and $\{ \partial_i \}$.
+\footnote{$\delta_\xi g_{ij}$ is known as the Lie derivative of the metric along $\xi$, and is commonly denoted as $(\pounds_\xi g)_{ij}$.}Conversely, if $\delta_\xi g_{ij} = 0$ everywhere in space, then starting from some point $\vec{x}$, we can make incremental displacements along the curve whose tangent vector is $\vec{\xi}$, and therefore find that the metric retain its form along its entirety.
+Now, a vector $\vec{\xi}$ that satisfies $\delta_\xi g_{ij} = 0$ is called a Killing vector.
+We may then summarize: \begin{quotation} A geometry enjoys an isometry along $\vec{\xi}$ if and only if $\vec{\xi}$ is a Killing vector satisfying eq. \eqref{DifferentialGeometry_KillingEqn_v1} everywhere in space. \end{quotation} \begin{myP} \qquad Can you justify the statement: ``If the metric $g_{ij}$ is independent of one of the coordinates, say $x^k$, then $\partial_k$ is a Killing vector of the geometry"? \end{myP} {\bf Orthonormal frame} \qquad So far, we have been writing tensors in the coordinate basis -- the basis vectors of our tensors are formed out of tensor products of $\{ \dd x^i \}$ and $\{ \partial_i \}$.
 To interpret components of tensors, however, we need them written in an orthonormal basis.
 This amounts to using a uniform set of measuring sticks on all axes, i.e., a local set of (non-coordinate) Cartesian axes where one ``tick mark" on each axis translates to the same length.

 As an example, suppose we wish to describe some fluid's velocity $v^x \partial_x + v^y \partial_y$ on a 2 dimensional flat space.
 In Cartesian coordinates $v^x(x,y)$ and $v^y(x,y)$ describe the velocity at some point $\vec{\xi} = (x,y)$ flowing in the $x$- and $y$-directions respectively.
 Suppose we used polar coordinates, however,